astroport-fi/aips/AIP0/aip0.md

 AIPs can optionally refer to external materials.
 External materials must be added to the [AIPs GitHub](https://github.com/astroport-fi/aips) in the same folder as the AIP which references them.

-Externally referenced materials are not AIP content and are not ratified when a AIP becomes `Accepted` unless it is explicitly stated otherwise in a AIP Component specification.
+Externally referenced materials are not AIP content and are not ratified when an AIP becomes `Accepted` unless it is explicitly stated otherwise in an AIP Component specification.

 ---